Accelerate your Journey to Cloud

 In January 2018, the Department of Health and Social Care, NHS England, NHS Digital and NHS Improvement formally stated that NHS and social care organisations can use the cloud to store health and care data.
 It is the latest indication that the NHS is ready to embrace cloud.

 As NHS IT teams continue to be over-stretched, and budgets continue to be constrained, and the cybersecurity risks posed by outdated infrastructure become more pressing, cloud is an increasingly attractive option.
-Many in the NHS also feel it could help with moves to greater data mobility and intelligence, making it possible to find better ways of doing things and ultimately benefiting patient care.
+Many in the NHS also feel it could help facilitate greater data mobility and intelligence, making it possible to find better ways of doing things and ultimately benefiting patient care.

 A challenge and an opportunity for software vendors

-For established vendors of NHS software, cloud can present both an intriguing opportunity and a cause for concern.
-It may make it easier for new providers to enter the market.
-While the resulting increase in competition and innovation may be beneficial, existing software providers will have to navigate technical debt and commercial incumbency at the same time as pivoting their commercial and operational models to deliver cloud services.
+For established vendors of NHS software, cloud presents an exciting opportunity, but they should also be wary.
+Cloud makes it easier for new providers to enter the market.
+While the resulting increase in competition and innovation will be beneficial to the healthcare sector, incumbent software providers will have to navigate technical debt and legacy contractual frameworks at the same time as pivoting their commercial and operational models to deliver cloud services.

-On the other hand, making the transition to become a software service provider rather than a software provider – and fully embracing all the opportunities cloud can offer – will mean new revenue opportunities, economies of scale and more rapid product innovation – the extent and speed with which this is achieved could offer a distinct competitive edge.
+On the other hand, making the transition to become a software service provider rather than a software license provide – and fully embracing all the opportunities cloud can offer – will mean new revenue opportunities, economies of scale and more rapid product innovation – the extent and speed with which this is achieved could offer a distinct competitive edge.

 Meet our experts and consider how you can capitalise on cloud

-UKCloud Health’s free deep dive workshops focus on the technical and operational challenges that you will need to overcome as you design cloud-based solutions, and the benefits you can realise.
-Our experts will help you better understand how to harness cloud technologies, tools and DevOps techniques.
-You’ll learn how to establish the processes which will enable you to offer your customers a fully managed cloud solution or Software as a Service.
+UKCloud Health’s free deep dive workshops focus on the commercial, technical, and operational challenges that you will need to overcome as you design cloud-based solutions, and the benefits you can realise.
+Our experts will help you better understand how to plan your cloud transition in small, iterative steps, ultimately working towards a product roadmap that fully harnesses cloud technologies, tools, automation and DevOps.